splunk/exp-lazyproto/README.md

 All benchmarks we posted at the top of this document are performed twice: once with full pre-validation and once without it.

+### Buffer and Memory Reuse

+We avoid copying memory as much as possible.
+All decoding operations will reference the original bytes in the wire representation byte slice.
+This includes `string` and `[]byte` fields.

+You must guarantee that the `[]byte` slice that you pass to the `Unmarshal()` call remains unchanged during the lifetime of the fields and any values derived from the fields.
+If you cannot guarantee this then make a copy of the source data and pass the copy to the `Unmarshal()` function, essentially handing over the ownership of the copy to the LazyProto library.

+The `Marshal()` method takes a `ProtoStream` struct to marshal into.
+Once the marshaling is done the wire representation bytes can be fetched without copying from the `ProtoStream` using `BufferBytes()` method.

+We highly recommend re-using the `ProtoStream` instances for subsequent marshalling operations.
+The underlying buffer will be reused without any new allocations (unless a larger buffer is needed).
+Obviously to do this you must guarantee that you are done using the buffer returned from the previous `BufferBytes()` method, since the next marshaling will overwrite the buffer content.